jeremy-rifkin/cpptrace/README.md

 handling under both the Itanium ABI and by SEH (used to implement C++ exceptions on windows) involves unwinding the stack twice.
 The first unwind searches for an appropriate `catch` handler, the second actually unwinds the stack and calls destructors.
-Since the stack remains intact during the search phase it's possible to collect a stack trace with zero overhead when the `catch` is considered for matching the exception.
-The try/catch macros for cpptrace set up a special try/catch setup that can collect a stack trace when considered during a search phase.
+Since the stack remains intact during the search phase it's possible to collect a stack trace with little to no overhead when the `catch` is considered for matching the exception.
+The try/catch macros for cpptrace set up a special try/catch system that can collect a stack trace when considered during a search phase.

 N.b.: This mechanism is also discussed in [P2490R3][P2490R3].